WScore/Validator/README.md

 Predefined Filters
 ==================

+t.b.w.

+about priorities
+- Filters that may change the value.
+    - FILTER
+    - VALIDATOR
+    - CONVERTER
+    - DEFAULT
+- Filters that only validates the format.
+    - REQUIRED
+    - CHECKS
+    - USER_CHECK

 Filters
 -------

-t.b.w.

-`Filter*` filters may change the value as well as checks for the validity of the input.
+`Filter*` filters may change the value but no validity check.

 ### FilterArrayToValue